 About the Program

-The mission of the Petroleum Engineering program at the UND is to educate petroleum engineers to meet the growing demands in North Dakota and elsewhere.
+The mission of the Petroleum Engineering program at the University of North Dakota is to educate petroleum engineers to meet the growing demands in North Dakota and elsewhere.

-Our vision is to educate future generations of Petroleum Engineers who can contribute to building a better world through research and professional service for safe, reliable, and affordable energy production and environmental protection.
+The vision for the Petroleum Engineering program isto educate future generations of Petroleum Engineers who can contribute to building a better world through professional service and research for safe, reliable, and affordable energy production and environmental protection.

 The undergraduate Program Educational Objectives (PEO) are the expected accomplishments of graduates during their first few years following graduation.
 The PEOs of the Department of Petroleum Engineering (PTRE) as adopted by the PTRE faculty, and Industry Advisor Board are as follows: